 It seems like she’s embarrassed over her excitement, but I find it rather endearing…

-After a few minutes, I notice a sign quite unlike the others—bright white with the Sun and golden lettering; Buzjênyi de Sâze Léidi Juyên, The Bakery of Our Divine Lady.
+After a few minutes, I notice a sign quite unlike the others—bright white with the Sun and golden lettering: Buzjênyi de Sâze Léidi Juyên, The Bakery of Our Divine Lady.
 A rather ostentatious name, fitting for Lady Sun’s famed modesty; or lack thereof, rather.
 But it’s what we’re looking for.

 “Suzette,” I say, tugging at her sleeve, “I found one.”

-“Oh, where?”
-She quickly looks forward.
+“Oh, where?” she asks and quickly looks forward.